Cannabis Location Web Mapping Tool Now Available

 A number of public meetings have been held thus far to give input into the process of developing an ordinance and selection process for future medical marijuana businesses in the City.
 A study session on Proposition 64 was held for the City Council on April 17, 2017 (presentation available for download below).
 A Community Outreach meeting on medical marijuana issues in the City was held on May 9, 2017 (presentation and flyer available for download below).
 A study session with the Planning Commission and City Council was held on July 5, 2017 (presentation is available for download below).
 A second Stakeholder and Community meeting was held on July 12, 2017 (flyer and presentation available for download below).

-Preparation of Operating and Licensing Regulations for Medical Marijuana Dispensaries
+Preparation of Operating and Licensing Regulations for Cannabis Dispensaries

-In February 2017, the City of Merced hired SCI Consulting, Inc., to assist the City with the preparation of the operating and licensing regulations for the four medical marijuana dispensaries authorized by the City Council in Ordinance No. 2464 (see below for details).
+In February 2017, the City of Merced hired SCI Consulting, Inc., to assist the City with the preparation of the operating and licensing regulations for the medical marijuana dispensaries.